echonet/lvh/README.md

 | | |-> echo3_plax.png
 ```

-### Classification
+### A4C Disease Classification

-Running binary video classification is done in a similar fashion. ```run_classification_inference.py``` also expects an input directory and an output directory.
+Running binary video classification on A4C view echos is done in a similar fashion. ```run_classification_inference.py``` also expects an input directory and an output directory.
 The script will search the input directory for .avi videos, run inference on them, and output results to the output directory.
 Unlike the PLAX script, all inferences for the entire input directory will be saved in a single .csv file.
 For example if the original file structure is

 ```
 ./